training4developers/angular_03062015/README.md

 Only [Node.js](https://nodejs.org) needs to be installed to run this code.
 Please use the LTS version of Node.js.
 No NPM packages need to be installed.

-To run either the **start** or **completed** version of the application, change to the appropriate folder, and run the following command from the terminal.
+To run either the **start** or **completed** version of the application, change to the "start" or "completed" folder, and run the following command from the terminal.

 ```bash
 $ node server